 If you’d like to learn more about any of the tools listed above or are interested in how you can register for an account, read our complete guide to Microsoft for Nonprofits for more information.

 You’re probably already familiar with Facebook Fundraisers.
 The popular social media platform has made it easy for 501(c)(3) charities to create online fundraisers that allow themselves or others to collect money for your charity.

-Facebook Fundraisers offer many tools such as birthday fundraisers, donation matching, and more.
+Facebook Fundraisers offer tools such as birthday fundraisers, donation matching, and more.
 You can even create a call-to-action on your page or any post you publish that asks viewers to donate to your cause.

-Facebook is constantly changing their offerings for Facebook Fundraisers.
+Facebook is constantly changing its offerings for Facebook Fundraisers.
 The best way to stay up to date with all the latest offerings is to follow the Facebook Fundraisers page and explore all the offerings available for your nonprofit.

-4. Instagram donate button
+Instagram donate button

 Image courtesy of Instagram

 Instagram’s donation tool is still relatively new and offers less flexibility than Facebook's.
 Keep an eye on this platform as the donation tools for nonprofits roll out over the next couple of years.
 Chances are, this will become a big focus for nonprofit marketing shortly.